Tiger21820/Wario-Land-3-Master-Quest/CONTRIBUTING.md

-Report bugs in the issue tracker, so they can be squashed, and Wario can profit (or fail) more!
+Report bugs in the issue tracker, so they can be squashed, and Wario can profit (or fail) more!g